KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

          ├── espw
          └── imw-1
       ```
+## Install tools on the WEC system
+  -- The WEC systems must support creation of Kubernetes clusters
+  -- The WECs will need TCP access to the kubestellar core host, and to public container images on the registry at quay.io

 ## Create or get access info for the WEC(s)
   - In my experiment, I created the florin and guilder clusters with Kind as described in the extended example
-  - You will need to copy the _core_external.kubeconfig_ file created from the Kubestellar core system over to the WEC host
+  - ??
+You will need to copy the _core_external.kubeconfig_ file created from the Kubestellar core system over to the WEC host ??
   - The WECs will need TCP access to the kubestellar core host, and to public container images on the registry at quay.io

 ## Set up the objects on the core to correspond to the WECs